136th Operations Group: Air defense

 The group was activated the same day in the Texas Air National Guard as the 136th Fighter-Interceptor Group with the 111th, 181st and 182nd Squadrons once again assigned.
 Return to the Guard also meant a return to propeller-driven aircraft, this time North American F-51H Mustangs.
 Although from January 1953 to July 1955, the units were designated fighter-bomber units, their mission remained air defense.

 1955 saw not only a return to the interceptor designation, but a return to jet aircraft, albeit the obsolescent Lockheed F-80 Shooting Star.
-The F-80 was to be a transition aircraft, for in 1957 North American F-86D Sabres equipped with Airborne Interception radar and armed with FFAR rockets arrived.
+The F-80 was to be a transition aircraft, for in 1957 North American F-86D Sabres equipped with aircraft interception radar and armed with FFAR rockets arrived.
 The late 1950s also saw the adoption of the regular Air Force model for interceptor units, with the wing becoming the 136th Air Defense Wing, and each fighter squadron joining with support units into a fighter group.
 On 17 May 1958, the 111th Squadron at Ellington Air Force Base was reassigned to the new 147th Fighter Group (Air Defense) and on 1 July 1960, the 182nd Squadron at San Antonio Airport was reassigned to the new 149th Fighter Group (Air Defense).
 Only the 181st Squadron remained assigned to the group, now named the 136th Fighter Group (Air Defense).
 However, the group added support units for the first time, with an air base squadron, materiel squadron and USAF dispensary being assigned with the change in name.
-In July 1960, ADC began upgrading the 111th, 122d and 182d FIS to the Mach-2 Convair F-102A Delta Dagger interceptor equipped with data link for communication ib the Semi-Automatic Ground Environment and armed with GAR-1 Falcon missiles.
+In July 1960, ADC began upgrading the 111th, 122d and 182d FIS to the Mach-2 Convair F-102A Delta Dagger interceptor equipped with data link for communication in the Semi-Automatic Ground Environment and armed with GAR-1 Falcon missiles.